Blaise1030/j0bz/README.md

 Welcome to our one-stop extension platform where Job seekers can view all of their job applications under one roof.

+To know about our idea for Jobz, you may watch the video [here](https://youtu.be/uDVtyH4h1ks).<br>
-The pitching video can be found [here](https://youtu.be/uDVtyH4h1ks).
+The video explaining our MVP can be found [here](https://youtu.be/z62SspQopKc).

 <br>

 ## Description
 As Job seekers find it difficult to keep track of their job applications, many often find themselves missing out in a lot of opportunities due to difficulty in managing their job applications.
-As we ara well aware on the fact that being able to secure the job is something crucial especially in pandemic times, the idea of Jobz came about.
+As we are well aware on the fact that being able to secure the job is something crucial especially in pandemic times, the idea of Jobz came about.

 <br>